 Deadline for nominations: Friday 24th March 2017

-Nominations for the 2017 Award now open
+Nominations for the 2017 Award have now closed

 The Diamond PhD Investigator Award is made every two years, and is open to all current PhD students who have used Diamond Light Source within the course of their PhD work.
 The award celebrates doctoral researchers whose work has made a significant contribution to the success of a project using synchrotron light.
 There are two awards made, one in Life Science, and one in Physical Sciences.